Thief (arcade game): Audio

 Thief was notable for using tape-recorded sounds (on an actual tape player in the machine) masquerading as police radio communications as part of its sound effects (in addition to game-generated sound effects), which ran in a continuous loop while the game was played.
 As the chatter goes on, the voices ham it up more and more as well as directly taunting the player.
 According to various street names that are mentioned in the audio, such as Hollywood and Vine, the game is set in Los Angeles.
-Similar tape loops were used in some of Pacific Novelty's other games: NATO Defense and Shark Attack.
+Similar tape loops were used in some of Pacific Novelty's other games: NATO Defense and Shark Attack, with the former featuring the same voice cast and 'radio communications' format as Thief.